VRCFury/VRCFury/com.vrcfury.vrcfury/CONTRIBUTING.md

 * nullstalgia
   * Added option for Toggles to use momentary push buttons
   * Prevented SPS toggle from disabling SPS autorig physbone
+  * Set the Editor Test Copy's Animator controller to the generated FX layer
 * Raphiiko
   * Added global parameters for Toggles
 * TayouVR